1. Company overview

 Other long-term employee benefit obligations - Compensated Absences

 The employees can carry-forward a portion of the unutilised accrued compensated absences and utilise it in future service periods or receive cash compensation on termination of employment.
 Since the compensated absences do not fall due wholly within twelve months after the end of the period in which the employees render the related service and are also not expected to be utilized wholly within twelve months after the end of such period, the benefit is classified as a long-term employee benefit.
 The Company records an obligation for such compensated absences in the period in which the employee renders the services that increase this entitlement.
 The obligation is measured based on independent actuarial valuation using the projected unit credit method.
 The benefits are discounted using the appropriate market yields at the end of the reporting period that have terms approximating to the terms of the related obligation.
-Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in profit or loss.
+Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in the statement of profit and loss.

 The obligations are presented as current liabilities in the balance sheet if the entity does not have an unconditional right to defer settlement for at least twelve months after the reporting period, regardless of when the actual settlement is expected to occur.